This is one of the questions I am asked most often. “What should I eat for breakfast on the Paleo diet?”

 - If you’re into the wild game, then venison and steamed vegetables will work just as well.

-- Every now and then I may throw in a piece of coconut Paleo bread with almond butter, but it always accompanies my steak and eggs, it doesn’t take the place of.
+- Every now and then you may throw in a piece of coconut Paleo bread, but it should accompany the animal protein, it doesn’t take the place of.

-- You can also add a small serving of berries or sliced peaches on the side if you want a little something sweet with your Paleo breakfast.
+- You can also add a small serving of berries or sliced peaches on the side if you want a little something sweet with your Paleo breakfast as a treat now and the, but not daily.

 If you have an issue with eggs due to a food sensitivity or an autoimmune disorder, then you can remove those.